NSLS-II-BMM/BeamlineManual/docs/commonchores.rst

    beam on the phosphor screen when looking through one of the cameras.
 Use ``RE(mvr(xafs_x, <amount>))`` and ``RE(mvr(xafs_y,
    <amount>))`` to move the stage in X and Y.  ``<amount>`` is a
-   *number* |nd| some sensible distance in millimeters, something like 5 is often a good choice.
+   *number* |nd| some sensible distance in millimeters.

 #.
 Using ``RE(mvr(xafs_x, <amount>))`` and ``RE(mvr(xafs_y,
    <amount>))``, move the stage such that the beam is approximately in
-   position to go through a slot on the outer ring.
+   position to go through the middle of a slot on the outer ring.

 #.
 Rotate the stage to an empty slot using ``RE(slot(#))``.